mlpack/mlpack/doc/user/methods/yolov3.md

 ---

-Example of predicting and drawing with multiple images simultaneously. **NOTE**: On this example, each image must have the same dimensions.
+Example of predicting and drawing with multiple images simultaneously. **NOTE**: in this example, each image must have the same dimensions.

 ```c++
 // Step 1: load the pretrained model.